| |

 Instructions

-- Scrub the gobo skin well or peel the skin.
-Thinly slice then soak in a bowl of water until ready to cook.
+• Scrub the gobo skin well or peel the skin.
+Cut into matchsticks and soak in a bowl of water while you prepare the carrots.

-- Peel carrots and thinly slice; make sure they are similar in size to the gobo.
+• Peel carrots and cut into matchsticks; make sure they are similar in size to the gobo.

-- Drain the gobo, getting rid of as much water as you can (water will splash when it hits the oil).
-Heat a fry pan with the sesame oil, and once fragrant add the gobo and red pepper flakes.
-Sauté a few minutes until the gobo is evenly coated in oil.
+• Drain the gobo, getting rid of as much water as you can (water will splash when it hits the oil).
+Heat a fry pan over medium heat with the sesame oil, and once fragrant add the gobo and red pepper flakes.
+Stir to coat the gobo with oil and cook for 1 minute.

 Save for later!